-The following events shall be reported to the Office of Long Term Care by facsimile transmission to telephone number 501-682-8551 of the completed Incident & Accident Intake Form (Form DMS-7734) no later than 11:00 a.m. on the next business day following discovery by the facility.
+The following events shall be reported to the Department via ELS no later than 11:00 a.m. on the next business day following discovery by the facility:

-- a.
-Any alleged, suspected or witnessed occurrences of abuse or neglect to residents. - b.
-Any alleged, suspected or witnessed occurrence of misappropriation of resident property, or exploitation of a resident. - c.
+- 1. Any alleged, suspected or witnessed occurrences of abuse or neglect to residents; - 2.
+Any alleged, suspected or witnessed occurrence of misappropriation of resident property, or exploitation of a resident; - 3.
 Any alleged, suspected or witnessed occurrences of verbal abuse.
-For purposes of thisrule, "verbal abuse" means the use of oral, written, or gestured language that willfully includes disparaging and derogatory terms to residents, or within their hearing distance, regardless of their age, ability to comprehend, or disability.
-Examples of verbal abuse include, but are not limited to: threats of harm; saying things to frighten a resident, such as telling a resident that he or she will never be able to see his or her family again. - d.
-Any alleged, suspected or witnessed occurrences of sexual abuse to residents by any individual.
+For purposes of

-In addition to the requirement of a facsimile report by the next business day on Form DMS-7734, the facility shall complete a Form DMS-762 in accordance with Section 306.2.
+- 4. Any alleged, suspected, or witnessed occurrences of sexual abuse to residents by any individual; and - 5.
+Resident-on-resident physical altercations if involving a willful action that resulted in physical injury, mental anguish, or pain. - b.
+Questions about the submission of reports should be directed to the Incident and Accidents Unit at IndAReports@dhs.arkansas.gov - c.
+In addition to the requirement of electronic submission of Form DMS-7734 by the next business day through the ELS, the facility shall electronically complete an electronic Form DMS-762 in accordance with Section 306.2.

-3062 INCIDENTS OR OCCURRENCES THAT REQUIRE INTERNAL REPORTING ONLY - FACSIMILE REPORT OR FORM DMS-762 NOT REQUIRED.
+3062 INCIDENTS OR OCCURRENCES THAT REQUIRE INTERNAL REPORTING ONLY